GRecX: An Efficient and Unified Benchmark for GNN-based Recommendation: Overview

 \subsubsection{VectorSearch}

 Many GNN-based recommendation approaches perform recommendation by similarity based searching, which ranks items based on the similarity scores between the dense vector representation of users and items.
 Most evaluation metrics require a global scan over all the items, which may result in large time and space complexity.
 We leverage industrial solutions such as Faiss~\cite{DBLP:journals/tbd/JohnsonDJ21} to build efficient similarity search libraries for dense vectors named VectorSearch, which can perform dense vector searching efficiently with millions of candidate items.
+Furthermore, we improve the VectorSearch module with several re-implemented similarity search methods, such as binary vectors and compact quantization codes, to make searching more efficient and flexible.